devfort/conch/README.markdown

 ## Vagrant

-There is also a rudimentary Vagrantfile.
-This brings up a machine with all the required packages installed.
-There are some manual steps to be taken at the end which I've not yet automated.
+There is also a Vagrantfile.
+This brings up a machine with all the required packages installed, for both running conch and for the tests.

-`make`, and `./conch`, will work straightaway; `make check` requires the extra manual setup.
+If you find your VM clock keeps losing time, you can set `VBoxManage modifyvm [vm_name] --biossystemtimeoffset 10000` on your host machine.
+Virtualbox guest additions, which is installed as part of this, runs every 10 mins to correct the clock, but only if it is 20mins out of date.
+This command sets it to correct if it's 10s out.

+You may find your network is slow and some tests timeout.
+If so, add `CK_DEFAULT_TIMEOUT=6` (or higher) when running them.